-(Note: This post was written in 2014, when West Bromwich Albion were in the Premier League, and for the most part has not been updated.)
+(Note: This post was written in 2014, and other than clubs’ league affiliations has not been updated.)

 One of my travel mantras, taken from Rick Steves, is to try and become a “temporary local.”
 In the case of my English soccer tour, I take that to mean “temporary fan.”
 And when seeing a game at West Bromwich Albion, back when they were Premier League, I had a chance to go all-in on this practice.